The incline bench press is a great exercise for those who want to target the upper chest muscle for strength and size.

 1. Reverse Grip Rotational Dumbbell Press

-This substitute incline press exercise involves rotating your wrist while moving the dumbbell.
-This allows you to engage smaller muscle groups in your arms and shoulders, improve your grip strength, and work your forearms.
-It also strengthens the upper chest, just like a traditional incline dumbbell press.
+By doing so, it allows you to engage smaller muscle groups in your arms and shoulders, improve your grip strength, and work your forearms.

-To perform it, you’ll need a bench and some dumbbells.
-Start by lying back on the bench, holding both dumbbells upwards using a reverse grip.
+- Start by lying back on the bench, holding both dumbbells upwards using a reverse grip, palms facing towards you.

 2. Incline Chest Press With Bands

-Garage Gym Pro Tip - Focus on squeezing only your chest when you do this exercise.
+During the incline chest press, focus on squeezing only your chest.
 I found that doing resistance band exercises greatly increases my mind-muscle awareness.

 3. Decline Explosive Push-up

-This movement fires up your whole chest and triceps, giving you all the benefits of an incline press without the dumbbells.
+This exercise fires up your whole chest and triceps, giving you all the benefits of an incline press without the dumbbells.

 If you find the explosive movement off the ground too challenging, then you can just do a regular decline push-up with a controlled up and down motion.